AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 of which displays a subset of the alphabet contained between the parameter and the :ada:`'Z'` Character.
-As with the earlier example, since there is no synchronization among the tasks, the output may be interspersed depending on the implementation task scheduling algorithm.
+As with the earlier example, since there is no synchronization among the tasks, the output may be interspersed depending on the implementation of the task scheduling algorithm.

 .. code:: ada run_button project=Courses.Ada_For_C_Embedded_Dev.Concurrency.My_Task_Type